-Hawaiian III [MH02232] [MS0530] \
+Hawaiian 3 [MH02232] [MS0530] 2

-Satisfies: 1.0 credit Language graduation requirement Prerequisite: Hawaiian II or teacher recommendation
+Satisfies: 1.0 credit Language graduation requirement Prerequisite: Hawaiian 2 or teacher recommendation

 This intermediate course further advances the student's knowledge of 'ōlelo Hawai'i by review and mastery of the material previously taught.
 Students learn new vocabulary and sentence patterns through the study of poetic and narrative literature.
 Conversation in Hawaiian language is emphasized.
-Course is also offered through Hālau O Kapikohānaiāmālama summer program.